British Airways i360 at Brighton

 KEY TEAM MEMBER: J T Mackley & Co Ltd Foundations substructure and beach building

 British Airways i360 is the world's tallest moving observation tower.
 It carries 200 passengers at a time in a circular glass viewing pod, which rises slowly from beach level to a height of 138m.
-The tower is 162m high and only 3.9m in diameter (holding the Guinness Record for the "world's most slender tower").
+The tower is 162m high and only 3.9m in diameter (awarded the Guinness Record for the "world's most slender tower").
 The tower was delivered by barge directly to the beach and erected by a novel "top down" method without the use of cranes.
 It features purpose-designed perforated cladding to minimise vortex shedding, and sloshing liquid dampers to limit wind-induced dynamic movements.